Apache OFBiz

 Apache OFBiz is an open source enterprise resource planning (ERP) system.
-It provides a suite of enterprise applications that integrate and automate many of the business processes of an enterprise.
+It provides business applications for areas including accounting, CRM, order management, warehousing, manufacturing, and MRP.

 OFBiz is an Apache Software Foundation top level project.

 Overview

 Apache OFBiz is a framework that provides a common data model and a set of business processes.

 All applications are built around a common architecture using common data, logic and process components.

 Beyond the framework itself, Apache OFBiz offers functionality including: